Kosovo approves former rebel leader as prime minister | DW | 03.02.2020

 Snap elections took place in October last year after Haradinaj stood down as prime minister following allegations of war crimes.
 An EU-funded war crimes court in The Hague had summoned the former leader for questioning.

-Kosovo's new coalition is expected to compromise six groups representing Bosniaks, Serbs, Turks and other ethnic minorities.
+Kosovo's new coalition includes six groups representing Bosniaks, Serbs, Turks and other ethnic minorities.

 Under the new agreement, the government will be made up of 15 ministries, with the VV and the LDK appointing six ministers each.
 The remaining three posts will be filled by representatives from ethnic minorities.